w3f/polkadot-wiki/docs/learn-launch.md

 The Sudo module was removed by a runtime upgrade on July 20, 2020, transitioning the [governance](learn-governance) of the chain into the hands of the token (DOT) holders.

-From this point, the network has been entirely in the hands of the token holders and no longer under control of any centralized authority.
+From this point, the network has been entirely in the hands of the token holders and is no longer under control of any centralized authority.

 ## Balance Transfers